|

 When do you play?
 Where do you play in Regents Park?
 Where do you play in Camden?
 What does it cost?
 What sort of pitch do you play on?
 How long do you play for?
 How many players are there a side?
 How do you pick the sides?
 How are the teams organised?
 What playing rules are there?
 What's the age/skill range of the players?
 Do games go ahead in bad weather?
 What should I wear?
 Do I need to bring anything else?
 Do you socialise outside games?
 Is it all serious?
 Is there any training?
 Is there any general etiquette for playing?
 Is there any anything I'm not allowed to do?
 How many players have been barred?
 What happens in the changing rooms?
 Do you play any matches or in tournaments?
 Have you won anything?
 Do you get involved in campaigning?
 How often do people injure themselves?
 How do I get on the mailing list?
 What do I do next?
 What is London Lesbian Kickabouts?
 LLKA or 'London Lesbian Kickabouts' to give it's full name, was set up about nearly 10 years ago by accident.
 A few dykes kicking a ball around with jumpers for goalposts.
 Now we have 3 sets of our own goalposts, 6 versions of our own strip, over 300 lesbians on our data base and about 70 regular players.
 It is a non-commercial, non-money-making concern based on the goals of social, non-cliquey football, co-operation and open access to all lesbians who want to play.
 You are free to come to any events you want to and not bother with any you don't want to come to.
 You are welcome to attend regularly or "dip" in and out of the events as your time allows you.
 When do you play?
 There are two regular playing dates:

 We have all standards of footballing ability from beginners upwards to very good players with all levels in between.
 It doesn't matter what level of skill you do or do not have - the emphasis of the events is about playing football in a friendly and sociable environment - whatever your level of skill.
 In terms of age the average is probably in the region mid-20s to late-30s, but we have players under 20 and over 40 too.
 Do games go ahead in bad weather?
 Generally, yes.
 We tend to play even if it is raining heavily, although if you personally don't want to continue you don't have to.
 In the event of snow/ice it's probably best to check as we may have to cancel due to safety reasons (though we have been known to play in the snow with snowmen for goalposts!)
 What should I wear?
 There are no kit requirements.
 Most people play in shorts or tracksuit bottoms but people have turned up and played in jeans or ordinary trousers.
 I wouldn't recommend playing in jeans because you're likely to get too hot but if you want to, it's up to you.
 In terms of footwear - either trainers or football boots are fine.
 We have had a few people playing in normal shoes and it's not really safe for either them or the other players.
 If you are likely to start playing regularly and the weather is wet or damp I would recommend investing in a pair of boots for the extra grip.
 You're less likely to slip that way.
 The less you slip, the more effective you'll be and the less chance there is that you'll accidentally injure yourself.
 Do I need to bring anything else?
 No, just your lovely self.
-However, for the Sunday games at least two people are needed to carry the posts and other equipment from the Black Cap in Camden to the park so it's good if as many people as possible come to the pub first.
+However, for the Sunday games at least two people are needed to carry the posts and other equipment from the Edinboro Castle in Camden to the park so it's good if as many people as possible come to the pub first.
 Any helpers should aim to be at the pub for 1.40pm.
 If you're coming to Camden tube to come to football anyway you only need to be a few extra minutes early to help with the posts - don't rely on other people to always do this otherwise you could turn up at the park one week and find there's nothing to play with!
 Do you socialise outside games?
 Absolutely!
-We go to the Black Cap pub in Camden after most Tuesday and Sunday games for a pint or three and there are also ad hoc socials organised by different members of LLKA ranging from nights out clubbing to picnics in the park.
+We go to the pub after most THursday and Sunday games for a pint or three and there are also ad hoc socials organised by different members of LLKA ranging from nights out clubbing to picnics in the park.
 None of these are obligatory.
 As with all things LLKA you can just attend when and if you fancy.
 Organisation of these events is by means of the mailing list so it's a good idea to get yourself on there once you start coming to the games.
 Is it all serious?
 Games are competitive but generally good-natured and fun.
-We don't usually keep track of the score and afterwards we usually like to go for a drink or two down the Black Cap in Camden.
+We don't usually keep track of the score and afterwards we usually like to go for a drink or two.
 Is there any training?
 We don't usually bother with any sort of training - we just get down to having a fun kickabout.
 Ocassionally if we're going to be playing a match we might have an odd training session before the normal game on a Sunday.
 Is there any general etiquette for playing?
 The game is a friendly kickabout so we ask that you:

 That being said, we have a very good record at fair play and sportsmanship to date.
 We don't tolerate people who don't abide by the friendly spirit of the games.
 Is there anything I'm not allowed to do?
 Players will get an automatic ban for the following :

-The rules now make it clear that league and other clubs players are welcome but only on the basis that they respect the event's independence.
-Any player of this type who is suspected of abusing the good-natured genorosity of the event by trying to shore up the dwindling stock of another team, will be automatically barred.
-How many players have been barred from Kickabouts?
-Only 2 since the event started in the summer of 1999, one for abuse of the event's hospitality (touting) and one for non-payment of pitch costs.
-The good spirit of the event means that it has not been necessary to bar anyone for persistent fouling, violence or threatening behaviour in all of that time.
-What happens in the Changing Rooms?
-LLKA is a genuine football event.
-What goes on in our changing room is no different from most other football changing rooms - male or female, straight or gay.
-We talk about lost shin-pads and what was on TV last night.
-We do not take communal showers and anyone expecting anything more spicy than bovril is liable to dissapointment.
-Do you play in tournaments or matches against other team?
-We play these now and again.
-If we do everyone is invited to join in regardless of skill and experience.
-We always trying to include as many players as possible and will generally include all who show an interest (possibly involving having more than one team).
-In 2011 we have played a friendly match against Cambridge's Sister Act team, played in the Champions Trophy and took a team to play in the Paris Arc-En-Ciel tournament.
-In 2012 we've played in the Cambridge Festival of Football and a couple of Female Legends tournaments organised by the Tottenham Hotspur Foundation.
-We will again be taking a team to play in the Paris Arc-En-Ciel tournament.
-Have you won anything?
-In 2006 LLKA won it's first Trophy, the David Beckham Cup (organised by Streetleague).
-LLKA was also shortlisted and came third in the Best Gay Sports Group category in the Pink Paper Readers Awards 2006.
-In 2007 LLKA won "The Lily Parr Trophy" and successfully defended the Streetleague "Beckham" Cup.
-We were also nominated for the prestigious Stonewall Awards 2007 for best Sports Team and received a statement of support from Major of London, Ken Livingstone for our efforts.
-In February 2008 we successfully defended the Lily Parr Exhibition Trophy, beating Paris Arc En Ceil 4-1.
-In February 2009 we again defended our Lily Parr crown.
 Do you get involved in gay/sports campaigning?
 Generally we're a fun social event which means we're not going to try and recruit you for Anarcist Lesbians Against Animal Testing.
 That said we do usually join in the annual Pride March in London, but as usual this is a purely optional thing/ How often do people injure themselves?
 It's not a rough game.
 However, some people are not as lucky or robust as others.
 We recommend you warm up to avoid the risk of twisting or pulling ligaments in your legs.
 Although this is something we leave people to undertake themselves.
 There is no group warm-up exercise.
 Ask for advice on warming up when you arrive if you are unsure how to do so.
 If you have pre-existing health conditions or are worried about your health you should consult a Doctor before playing.
 We recommend that if you feel that you are particularly unfit, that you take it easy when you play your first game.
 Only put in as much effort as you feel comfortable with.
 It's possible to enjoy the game without tearing round like your life depended on it.
 Most players in our games consider themselves unfit so no-one will expect you to be a top-class athlete.
 On a legalistic note we ask you to take responsibility for your own health risks as we're have no funding for personal injury insurance or indeed anything else.
 We're a friendly laid back lot but we would recommend that you don't drink alcohol before the game.
 You dehydrate very quickly during the game if you do and it could cause other health problems.
 Do bring bottled water to drink during the game especially if the weather's hot.
 We do recommend that you buy shin-pads, preferably with ankle guards.
 This is very important if you are going to be playing regularly.
 Nobody will be looking to kick you in the shins deliberately but anyone who plays football long enough will eventually get an accidental knock.
 Some people are more accident prone than others and have existing weaknesses in their ligments through playing football or other sports.
 If you are one of those people go easy or consult a physiotherapist or doctor before playing.
 There are obvious things you shouldn't do if you are a beginner - don't head the ball wearing glasses for instance.
 You wouldn't believe how many people do this.
 If you wear glasses consider wearing contact lenses to play in.
 If your galsses get broken you could get glass in your eye or facial cuts so try to avoid wearing them if you can.
 If you can't and your glasses get broken accidentally, I'm afraid we can't afford to insure against accidents like this.
 How do I get on the mailing list?
-You need to come along to at least one Tuesday or Sunday game first.
+You need to come along to at least one Thursday or Sunday game first.
 Once you have been once you can either give your email address to one of the web site admins or send an e-mail to llka.football@gmail.com.
 There are a few admins, just ask someone and they should be able to point you in the right direction.
 If at any stage you do not wish to receive emails from this mailing list we will be happy to remove you.
 What do I do next?
 If you want to play - just turn up at the pitch.
 You don't have to let us know in advance. |